datacarpentry/astronomy-python/_episodes/06-join.md

 We use this variable to select stars with `bp_rp` between -0.75 and 2, which excludes many class M dwarf stars.

-But we can do better than that.
+But we can do better than.
 Assuming GD-1 is a globular cluster, all of the stars formed at the same time from the same material, so the stars' photometric properties should be consistent with a single isochrone in a color magnitude diagram.
-Therefore, to select stars with the age and metal richness we expect in GD-1, we can use `g-i` color and apparent `g`-band magnitude, which are available from the Pan-STARRS survey.
+We can use photometric color and apparent magnitude to select stars with the age and metal richness we expect in GD-1.
+However, the broad Gaia photometric bandpasses (G, BP, RP) are not optimized for this task, instead we will use the more narrow photometric bandpasses available from the Pan-STARRS survey to obtain the `g-i` color and apparent `g`-band magnitude.

 Conveniently, the Gaia server provides data from Pan-STARRS as a table in the same database we have been using, so we can access it by making